 In my implementation, I did two things differently from Mr. Gross.
 First, I don't have a web tier, so the reference to

-in the build file isn't relevant.
-Also, I didn't create an orm.xml
+/WEB-INF/classes/ in the build file isn't relevant.
+Also, I didn't create an orm.xml file.
+Here is the code as I implemented it:

 In the Test class: